pruthviraj495/Statsmarketresearch-blogs/0603/Automotive_Exterior_LED_Lighting_Market.md

- <p>Gasoline Fuel Type Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>
+ <p>High Beam and Low Beam Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>

- <p>The global key manufacturers of Powertrain Control Module (PCM) include Bosch, Continental, Denso, Delphi, TRW, Hyundai AUTRON, Magneti Marelli, Mitsubishi Electric and UAES, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>
+ <p>The global key manufacturers of Automotive Exterior LED Lighting include Koito, Hella, Magneti Marelli, Stanley, Valeo, Ichikoh, Zkw, Visteon(Varroc) and Tyc, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>

- <p>We surveyed the Powertrain Control Module (PCM) manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>
+ <p>We surveyed the Automotive Exterior LED Lighting manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>